PrefectHQ/prefect/docs/guides/push-work-pools.md

 Create a service account by navigating to the service accounts page and clicking Create.
 Name and describe your aervice account, and click continue to configure permissions.

-Our service accounts needs to have two roles at a minimum, Cloud Run Developer, and Service Account User.
+The service account must have two roles at a minimum, Cloud Run Developer, and Service Account User.

 ![Configuring service account permissions in GCP](/img/guides/gcr-service-account-setup.png)